bemer/containers-on-aws-workshop/02-CreatingDockerImage/README.md

     Login Succeeded

->NOTE: If you are running it in a linux terminal, you can just run the command like this `aws ecr get-login --region us-east-1 --no-include-email` which will tell your shell to execute the output of the first command.
+>NOTE: If you are running it in a linux terminal, you can just run the command like this `aws ecr get-login --no-include-email` which will tell your shell to execute the output of the first command.

 If you are unable to login to ECR, check your IAM user group permissions.